- This event has passed.

 All of our Black Belt trips can be long and hot, so be sure to plan accordingly, with plenty of drinks and snacks, as well as a full tank of gas, insect repellent and sunblock, rain gear, and appropriate summer attire (including shoes you don’t mind getting muddy).
 And, don’t forget to bring your binoculars.

-Free admission includes: Friday night kick-off event at Lions Park with vendor expo, Saturday morning early birding field trip for beginners around downtown Greensboro, and special visual arts programming at Aaron Sanders Head studio.
+Free admission includes: Friday night kick-off event at Lions Park with vendor expo, food trucks, and live music by Earl “Guitar” Williams; Saturday morning early birding field trip for beginners around downtown Greensboro; and special visual arts programming at Aaron Sanders Head studio.

 Prices vary for the following (space is limited for each session, and tickets are non-transferable):